Updated March 21, 2019

-Making Money Through Advertising
+Making Money Through Advertising Income

-Depending on the network, you’re paid every time a user clicks your ad, or by the amount of impressions your banner ads receive.
+Depending on the network, you’re paid every time a user clicks your ad, or by the number of impressions your banner ads receive.
 How much you’re paid again depends on the network, however with each click or impression you can expect to earn pennies.

 Making Money Through Sponsored Posts

-Making Money Through By Selling Your Own Products
+Making Blog Income With Your Own Products

-First though you’ll need a product.
+First, though, you’ll need a product.
 This is the part where many become unstuck.
 What should you sell?
 How will people buy it?

-When the momentum dies down you can see how well you’ve done, what you could have done better and where you need to improve.
+When the momentum dies down, you can see how well you’ve done, what you could have done better and where you need to improve.
 This will make your next product better, more successful and will improve how much money you make.

 Making Money By Selling Your Services

 Many people overlook this monetization method because it all sounds like too much hard work.
-However this is likely the most lucrative way to make money online fast.
+However, this is likely the most lucrative way to make money online fast.